What is the ABDR?

 - Your participation in the ABDR contributes to long term safety monitoring of implanted breast devices with an aim to improve patient safety

 One notable device recall, which led to the formation of the ABDR, occurred on 31 March 2010.
-The French medical device regulatory authority (AFSSAPS) ordered Poly Implant Prosthèse (PIP) to recall silicone implants due to a higher rate of incidents (majority ruptures) compared to other silicone implants over the same five year time period.
+The French medical device regulatory authority (AFSSAPS) ordered Poly Implant Prosthèse (PIP) to recall silicone implants due to a reported higher rate of incidents (majority ruptures) compared to other silicone implants over the same five year time period.
 In Australia, the TGA recommended that recipients of PIP devices undergo clinical examination with an ultrasound and that practitioners unable to identify rupture or suspected rupture of the devices refer the patient for explant (removal) and/or replacement.
-Unfortunately, only approximately 30% of Australians estimated to have PIP devices were able to be contacted about the device’s failure.
+Unfortunately, only around 30% of Australians estimated to have PIP devices were able to be contacted about the issue.

 How to become involved in the ABDR

 If you are a patient and would like to be included in the Australian Breast Device Registry (ABDR), ask the doctor, who is performing the surgery, whether or not they are contributing to the ABDR.
 If he/she does contribute to the ABDR at the time of your surgery, you will automatically be included.